Ways to get involved with your school community

 1. Get connected

-Ask the school if there are any school-specific apps or social media groups that you could join to help you connect with other parents or get updates on school activities.
+Ask the school if there are any school-specific apps or social media groups to connect you with other parents and carers, or get updates on school activities.
+Check out your school’s website and find out if they have a Facebook page or newsletter that promotes opportunities to get involved.

 Check out your school’s website and find out if they have a Facebook page or newsletter that promotes opportunities to get involved.